disclaimer

 Sealing and Expunging Criminal Records in Utah

-Since criminal records are public information in Utah, record holders may risk losing social capital.
+Since criminal records are public information in Utah, record holders may risk losing social capital and opportunities.
 They may face decreased chances of securing jobs, obtaining professional certifications, or being elected or selected for political positions due to their criminal history.
 The amended Utah Expungement Act of 2010 allows these records to be sealed, making them inaccessible to the public.
-Unlike most states, Utah state statutes do not have any provisions for the destruction of records.
+Unlike most states, Utah statutes do not have any provisions for the destruction of records.
 As such, expungement and sealing are used interchangeably to refer to the restriction of criminal records.
 Consequently, these records may be unsealed by court order if all eligibility requirements are met.
-The 2019 clean slate statute, known as HB431, allows for the automatic expungement of the records of some non-convictions, infractions, and misdemeanors crimes.
+The 2019 Clean Slate statute, known as HB431, allows for the automatic expungement of records for certain non-convictions, infractions, and misdemeanor crimes.

 The Difference Between Sealing and Expunging Criminal Records

-Sealing a criminal record makes it restricted from the public; however, interested persons may have access to the record with a court’s approval.
-On the other hand, expungement refers to removing or destroying a criminal record in all its available forms.
-In Utah, sealing case files is the same as expungement.
+Sealing a criminal record restricts it from public view; however, interested persons may have access to the record with the court’s approval.
+On the other hand, expungement refers to the removal or destruction of a criminal record in all its available forms.
+In Utah, sealing case files is the same as expunging a case file.
 As such, some government officials may review expunged records, and the court may reverse the expungement order under some conditions.

 How to Seal a Criminal Record in Utah